Stanislus29/StansMicroPy/Micropython_Coding_Guide/Raspberry_Pi_Pico_Coding_Guide.md

     pwmLed.update()
 ```

-Comparing to the functional code:
+Comparing to the functional code (non-OOL):

 ```python
 from machine import Pin, PWM